HeyTenebrisVenator/WebDiver_light_scanner/README.md

 And the other input you can put a name for the project

 After that, you can press "Create new scan"

-it'll scan the wildcards and look for simple vulnerabilitites, such as XSS, SQLI, LFI, and some CVEs